-Selling, Administrative and General Expenses for the second quarter ended May 31, 2020 were \$14.1 million compared to \$20.3 million for the corresponding period last year.
-Selling, Administrative and General Expenses decreased 30.6% compared to last year.
-This decline results from the previously explained decrease in revenues combined with the measures taken by the Company to reduce costs and improve its operational efficiency.
-In response to the COVID-19 pandemic, the Company implemented a number of cost-reduction measures such as reduced expenses related to non-essential travel and has furloughed up to 29% of its workforce.
+Selling, Administrative and General Expenses for the third quarter ended August 31, 2020 were \$17.8 million compared to \$19.4 million for the corresponding period last year.
+Selling, Administrative and General Expenses decreased 8.2% compared to last year.
+This decline results from the measures taken by the Company to reduce costs and improve its operational efficiency during the second quarter of 2020 in response to the COVID-19 pandemic.
+The Company implemented a number of cost-reduction measures such as reduced expenses related to non-essential travel and all of the workforce was not fully reintegrated at the beginning of the quarter.
 Furthermore, the Company benefited from the Canada Emergency Wage Subsidy that contributed in particular to maintaining jobs relating to the production and distribution of essential services.

-Total selling, distribution and administrative expenses for the second quarter of 2020, excluding the impact of IFRS 16, would have been \$14.3 million.
+Total selling, distribution and administrative expenses for the third quarter of 2020, excluding the impact of IFRS 16, would have been \$18.1 million.
 IFRS 16 impact on selling, distribution and administrative expenses is due to operating lease expenses under IAS 17 being replaced with a smaller amount of depreciation expense related to the right-of-use assets.